directed by Elaine Vaan Hogue

 Unveiled | Statements after an Arrest under the Immorality Act | Lonely Planet | Ripe Frenzy

-JOHNNY LEE DAVENPORT* (Thurgood Marshall, Thurgood) returns to New Repertory Theatre after performing in Thurgood, The Whipping Man, and A House with No Walls.
+JOHNNY LEE DAVENPORT* performed at New Repertory Theatre in Oleanna, Thurgood, The Whipping Man, and A House with No Walls.
 Other area credits include The Unbleached American (Stoneham Theatre); It’s A Wonderful Life, A Radio Play (Wheelock Family Theatre); Water by the Spoonful and Broke-ology/Elliot Norton Award, Best Actor (The Lyric Stage Company); Driving Miss Daisy and Master Harold…and the Boys (Gloucester Stage Company); and Invisible Man/Helen Hayes Award, Best Ensemble (Studio Theatre Washington, D.C. and The Huntington Theatre Company).
 Mr. Davenport has played more than 50 roles in 24 of Shakespeare’s plays including Richard III (Commonwealth Shakespeare Company); Pericles (Actors’ Shakespeare Project); and Richard II (Shakespeare & Company).
 Film credits include Ted, The Fugitive, U.S. Marshals, and Ascendants.
 He was named Best Actor in Boston Magazine (2011). johnnyleedavenport.com

 Our hearts are with one of New Rep’s most beloved and talented actors, Johnny Lee Davenport, and his family on the event of his death on February 2, 2020.
 A master of his craft, ardent advocate for theatre, and a truly fantastic person, he will be sorely missed.
 Our deepest condolences to his family and friends during this difficult time.
 Thank you to Johnny Lee Davenport for all that he dedicated to our organization.